subgraph/subgraph_metaproxy/README.md

 Metaproxy should run on a variety of Linux-based operating systems but it has only been tested on Debian and Subgraph OS.

-It does depend on a Linux kernel with NAT + redirect capabilities and iptable rules to redirect outgoing traffic to Metaproxy.
+It does depend on a Linux kernel with NAT + redirect capabilities and iptables rules to redirect outgoing traffic to Metaproxy.

 Metaproxy is inspired by the [redsocks](http://darkk.net.ru/redsocks/) project